Copyright is a type of intellectual property law. It gives creators a bundle of exclusive legal rights in their works, including the right to:

 Your work is "fixed in a tangible medium of expression" the moment it’s saved to your laptop or Google Drive, written down on a piece of paper, recorded on your phone, etc. To be protected by copyright, your choreography must be recorded or written down.

 Copyright protection lasts for the life of the creator plus 70 years.
-If you write a journal article, copyright protection lasts indefinitely while you are alive.
-Once you go on to your great reward, the article will be protected for 70 years.
-Your heirs will inherit your copyright and continue to control the reuse of your article.
+If you paint a self-portrait, copyright protection in that self-portrait lasts indefinitely while you are alive.
+Once you go on to your great reward, the self-portrait will be protected for 70 years.
+Your heirs will inherit your copyright and continue to control the reuse of your self-portrait.

 In academia, scholars both create and reuse copyrightable works daily.
 Being knowledgeable about copyright ensures that you understand the rights you have in your scholarly works.
 It also empowers you to reuse other’s works legally.